ArbitrumFoundation/docs/docs/partials/_constitution-content-partial.md

 <p>The DAO may approve and implement a Constitutional AIP to change the rules governing future Security Council elections, but the AIP process may not be used to intervene in an ongoing election.</p>
 <p>Security Council members may only be removed prior to the end of their terms under two conditions:</p>
 <ol>
-    <li>At least 10% of all Votable Tokens have casted votes &quot;in favor&quot; of removal and at least 5/6 of all casted votes are &quot;in favor&quot; of removal; or</li>
+    <li>At least 10% of all Votable Tokens have casted votes &quot;in favor&quot; of removal and at least 5/6 (83.33%) of all casted votes are &quot;in favor&quot; of removal; or</li>
     <li>At least 9 of the Security Council members vote in favor of removal.</li>
 </ol>
 <p>The seats of Security Council members who have been removed prior to the end of their respective terms shall remain unfilled until the next election that such seats are up for appointment, unless otherwise replaced prior to such next election by a vote of at least 9 of the Security Council members, in which case such seat shall be up for appointment at the next such election.</p>

+<h3 id="section-5-data-availability-committee">Section 5: Data Availability Committee</h3>

+<p>Transactions occurring on the Arbitrum Nova chain are settled on Ethereum mainnet, but, unlike transactions
+occurring on the Arbitrum One chain, the underlying transaction data batches are posted and stored by the members of the Data Availability Committee on a Data Availability Server (and not on Ethereum mainnet).</p>

+<p>The members of the Data Availability Committee of the Nova chain are available in a transparency report <a href="https://ipfs.io/ipfs/Qmcny9xqHG9s9HduycwpooW4sV9VUMxYtVwU2eBts7vyYq">here</a>.</p>

+<p>Data Availability Committee members can be appointed and removed at any time pursuant to a Constitutional AIP
+approved by the ArbitrumDAO.
+In the event that a Data Availability Committee member is removed (and not otherwise replaced) pursuant to a Constitutional AIP approved by the ArbitrumDAO, or in the event that a Data Availability Committee member resigns without a replacement, the Security Council may execute an emergency action (9-of-12 approval required) to appoint a replacement for such removed or resigned Data Availability Committee member.</p>

-<h3 id="section-5-community-values">Section 5: Community Values</h3>
+<h3 id="section-6-community-values">Section 6: Community Values</h3>
 <p>As the guiding values of the ArbitrumDAO and The Arbitrum Foundation, Governed Chains, technology, and community should be:</p>
 <ul>
     <li><strong>Ethereum-aligned:</strong> Arbitrum is part of the Ethereum ecosystem, and the Arbitrum community is part of the Ethereum community.
 Although the ArbitrumDAO makes its own decisions and pursues its own goals, it is deeply aligned with Ethereum and sees itself as an active and constructive participant in the Ethereum community.</li>